tinacms/tina.io/content/docs/setup-overview.md

 yarn dev
 ```

+### Testing out Tina

 To start editing, with the starter running, navigate to http://localhost:3000/admin.
+This allows you to enter edit-mode.
+Now navigate back to any page, start making edits, and see your local markdown files being updated!.

 ## Manual Setup (on an existing site)